 Today, the Old World Imports catalog cornerstones are a group of craft breweries from Castilla Y Leon in Northwest Spain.
 Known for centuries as Spain's most fertal ground for great wines, a new breed of craft brewers have arisen around the historic town of Valladolid and are produced some pretty incredible beers from local grains and ingenious vision.
 We now represent the first Benedictine Monastery producing beer in the United States with the wonderful Monastery of Christ in the Desert in the New Mexico desert and we've discovered a phenomenal Belgian-influenced brewer from Austin Texas that is producing beers that will make your heart spin.

 2014 saw the addition of one of the most ambitious catalogs of wineries out of New York's Finger Lakes region an we are now in five markets in the Midwest, showcasing the finest Rieslings this country has to offer.
-2015 will see three wonderful wineries from the Sierra Foothills join our group as well as a pretty thrilling Rum Distillery from Maui Hawaii and a tiny "Eau de Vie" producer out of Portland Oregon and a terrific new "grain to glass" distillery out of Bend Oregon.
+2015 will see three wonderful wineries from the Sierra Foothills join our group as well as a pretty thrilling Rum Distillery from Maui Hawaii, a tiny "Eau de Vie" producer out of Portland Oregon and a terrific new "grain to glass" distillery out of Bend Oregon.

 Our reputation for building brands is second to none and Old World Imports works with only the finest, hardest working wholesalers across the Country, assuring our producers the most vivid and wide exposure that exists in today's marketplace.

 2014 GOOD EARTH WHITE

 Finger Lakes, New York

 90% Vidal Blanc, 15% Riesling and 5% Gewurztraminer